openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

        identifier ':' expression
        ;

-An object literal is written as a comma-separated list of *name-value pairs* enclosed in '{' and '}'.
+An *object literal* is written as a comma-separated list of *name-value pairs* enclosed in '{' and '}'.
 A trailing comma after the last pair is ignored.
-A *name-value pair* consists of an identifier and an expression:
+Each *name-value pair* consists of an identifier and an expression:

 .. index::